Privacy Policy

 Information you give us

-For example when you register on our website, buy tickets or make a donation, we’ll store personal information you give us such as your name, email address, postal address, telephone number and card details.
+For example when you register on our website, buy tickets or make a donation, we will store personal information you give us such as your name, email address, postal address, telephone number and card details.
 We will also store a record of your purchases and donations.
 You may be asked to give your personal information on a feedback form or comments card.

 Information about your interactions with us